kiorky/openstack-salt-states/README.md

                 2: sdb
                 3: sdc

-Then run `state.sls` `openstack.ceph` to deploy the configuration.
+Then run `state.sls` `openstack.ceph` on all participating nodes in order to deploy the configuration.
 To make the cluster, you will then run:

     mkcephfs -a -c /etc/ceph/ceph.conf --mkfs